Busseto: Le Roncole

 The nearby village of Le Roncole was Verdi's birthplace on 10 October 1813.
 The house has been a national monument since 1901.

 Casa Barezzi

 Close by the main square is the home of Antonio Barezzi, the man who supported his early endeavours.
-He became both Verdi's patron and his father-in-law.
+He became Verdi's patron and his father-in-law.
 In the upstairs lounge, the young Verdi gave his first public performance in 1830 and continued to frequent the house until the death of his benefactor.

-The first portrait of Verdi and an oil depicting Antonio Barezzi is on display in the house.
-Verdi's letters are also on display.
-The Casa Barezzi is the headquarters of the Friends of Verdi; the organization oversaw the restoration of the building in 1979 and 1998.
-Since 2001, there has been a permanent exhibition of objects and documents related to Verdi and his relationship to the Barezzi family.
+The first portrait of Verdi and an oil depicting Antonio are on display in the house.
+Verdi's letters are displayed.
+This house is the headquarters of the Friends of Verdi; the organization oversaw the restoration of the building in 1979 and 1998.
+Since 2001, there has been a permanent exhibition of objects and documents related to Verdi and his relationship to the Barezzis.

-Churches of Santa Maria degli Angeli and San Michele Arcangelo
+Busseto churches where Verdi played the organ

-Both churches are nearby.
-These are where Verdi played the organ.
+These two of Busseto's ten churches (chiese) were where Verdi played the organ.
+Santa Maria degli Angeli has its own article as does San_Michele_Arcangelo, Busseto.